 Effective January 1, 2020, BSIS Exposed Firearms Permits may only be issued to applicants who are 21 years of age or older.
-(Individuals who do not meet the new age requirement will be allowed to participate in the Firearms Range Qualifications Training that does not apply to the Permit application or be provided an alternate assignment.
-In either case, a student can return to re-take the Firearms Range Qualifications Training when they meet the age requirement at no additional cost.)
+(Individuals who do not meet the age requirement will be provided an alternate assignment.
+A student can return to re-take the Firearms Range Qualifications Training when they meet the age requirement at no additional cost.)
 Please follow this link for the Bureau's "Firearms Permit Fact Sheet."